Fundamental Limitations in Sequential Prediction and Recursive Algorithms: $\mathcal{L}_{p}$ Bounds via an Entropic Analysis: Conclusion

 \section{Conclusion}

 In this paper, we have derived fundamental $\mathcal{L}_{p}$ bounds in sequential prediction as well as in recursive algorithms using an information-theoretic approach.
-The fundamental bounds are applicable to any causal algorithms while the data and/or noises involved can be with arbitrary distributions.
-For future research, it will be interesting to investigate further implications of the bounds as well as the corresponding necessary and sufficient conditions to achieve them.
-It might also be interesting to examine the continuous-time counterparts of the results (cf. \cite{fang2018frequency}).
+The fundamental bounds are applicable to any causal algorithms while the data or noise involved can be with arbitrary distributions.
+For future research, it will be interesting to investigate further implications of the bounds and the corresponding necessary and sufficient conditions to achieve them.